gvwilson/sdxjs/backup/index.md

 We can't rely on names because files can be renamed or moved over time;
-we could compare the files byte-by-byte, but a quicker way is to use a [%g hash_function "hash function" %] that turns arbitrary data into a fixed-length string of bits ([%f file-backup-hash-function %]).
+we could compare the files byte-by-byte, but a quicker way is to use a [%g hash_function "hash function" %] that turns arbitrary data into a fixed-length string of [%g bit "bits" %] ([%f file-backup-hash-function %]).

 [%figure slug=file-backup-hash-function img=hash-function.svg alt="Hash functions" caption="How hash functions speed up lookup." %]